nderituliz/Lizzies-Pizzeria/README.md

 # BY ELIZABETH N. NDERITU

 # Description
-* This is a web application that allows users to oder their favorite pizza with the option of any extra preferences such as topings and delivery. lizzie pizzeria is a local pizza house in Kenya.
+* This is a web application that allows users to oder their favorite pizza with the option of any extra preferences such as topings and delivery. lizzies pizzeria is a local pizza house in Kenya.

 # Behaviour Driven Development.
 With the application, a user is able to: